-Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice and your mind is free to take on the next challenge.
+Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice, and your mind is free to take on the next challenge.

 This also means that there is a progression in the skills learned.
-During each sequence of swimming exercises, you are presented to more and more difficult challenges to solve.
+During each sequence of swimming exercises, you are presented with more and more difficult challenges to solve.
 But as your body adapts and integrates new skills, you become ready to tackle the next drill.

 Finally, the practice of drills has a zen-like quality.
 While you are focusing on the movements and sensations experienced during practice, you will notice how you can be both relaxed and concentrated on the task at hand while floating in the water.
 Swimming then becomes like a moving meditation in the water that is very pleasurable.